serge-rgb/milton/README.md

     ![zoooom](http://i.imgur.com/fqOhPlr.gif)

     You don't pick a resolution, and you don't work with pixels.
 Your work is stored as a sequence of commands, and rendered on the fly.
-Once it's implemented, you will be able to export your work to bitmaps of arbitrary size.
+    Whenever you want to, you can export your work to bitmaps of any size.

 - Simple

     Milton solves a single problem: draw without pixels.
 It doesn't pretend to be something more than that.
-The UI will be simple, with a "no-manual-needed" motto.

 - Persistent